PoliticalGraveyard.com

 Springer, George C. — of Connecticut.
 Democrat.
 Delegate to Democratic National Convention from Connecticut, 2000.
 Still living as of 2000.

 Springer, Gerald Norman (b.
 1944) — also known as Jerry Springer; "Sultan of Salaciousness" — of Cincinnati, Hamilton County, Ohio.
 Born in London, England, February 13, 1944.
 Democrat.
-Resigned from Cincinnati city council in 1974 after admitting he paid a prostitute with a personal check, which was found in a police raid on a massage parlor; won back his council seat in 1975 and went on to become mayor; mayor of Cincinnati, Ohio, 1977-78; candidate in primary for Governor of Ohio, 1982; local television news anchor; host of a raucus national television talk show; delegate to Democratic National Convention from Ohio, 2004.
+Resigned from Cincinnati city council in 1974 after admitting he paid a prostitute with a personal check, which was found in a police raid on a massage parlor; won back his council seat in 1975 and went on to become mayor; mayor of Cincinnati, Ohio, 1977-78; candidate for Governor of Ohio, 1982; local television news anchor; host of a raucus national television talk show; delegate to Democratic National Convention from Ohio, 2004.
 Jewish.
 Member, Tau Epsilon Phi.
-Still living as of 2009.
+Still living as of 2014.

-Relatives: Married 1973 to Micki Velton (divorced).
+Relatives: Married 1973 to Micki Velton.

 See also Wikipedia article — NNDB dossier — Internet Movie Database profile